pbedi/nggoals/README.md

 Animation is used

-an eample on how to pass ID in SEO type URL
+an example on how to pass ID in SEO type URL

 Used data service